By Indiewire | Indiewire March 5, 2013 at 9:19AM

 What camera did you shoot on?
 We used a combination of the Canon 7D and Canon 5D.

 Did you crowdfund?
 If yes, using what platform?
 I did two crowdfunding campaigns on USA Projects and one on Kickstarter.
 "Improvement Club" has been supported financially by more than 200 individuals since 2011 and, since our Kickstarter campaign is still active at the time of writing, that number is still growing.
 Some donors are old friends, some are new friends, some are collaborators and colleagues and some are complete strangers to me.
 The whole effect of crowdfunding is pretty magical to me—I have found it to be a powerful way to build a community around this film.

 How much of your budget was made through crowdfunding?

+What did you edit on?
 Editor Sean Donavan edited “Improvement Club” on Final Cut Pro 7.